LifeBogger presents a full story of a Football god who is popularly known by the Nicknames “Ibra” and “Ibracadabra”.

-On the pitch, he is known as a goal scoring machine while as a controversial person (of-pitch).
+On the pitch, he is known as a goal-scoring machine while as a controversial person (off the pitch).

 For Biography starters, Zlatan Ibrahimovic was born on October 3, 1981, in Malmö, Sweden, to a Bosnian father and a Croatian mother who were not happily married to each other.

-According to Zlatan, ‘Living with his mother and watching a new step-father coming into his life was indeed a painful experience’.
+According to Zlatan, ‘Living with his mother and watching a new step-father coming into his life was indeed a painful experience.’

 At some point, he experienced extreme weight loss and unnatural thinness due to a loss of subcutaneous fat muscle throughout the body.

 It took quite a while before Zlatan adapted to a single-parent family.
-Full recovery occurred when he was allowed to re-establish contact with his father whom he loved much more than his mum.
+Full recovery occurred when he was allowed to re-establish contact with his father, whom he loved much more than his mum.

 For Zlatan, there have been moving stories of his dad.
 Once, when they had little money, Sefik Ibrahimovic managed to buy Zlatan a bed from Ikea but they couldn’t afford the delivery charges.

 “We carried it home between us.
 It’s fantastic what we did.
-I had time with my mother but I really lived with my father.
-One time he gave all his salary so I could use it for upkeep”
+I had time with my mother, but I really lived with my father.
+One time he gave all his salary so I could use it for upkeep.”

-Sefik Ibrahimovic even after his separation with his wife was unsettled by memories of the Balkan war.
-He could not easily shake the images of his village in Bosnia being brutalized by Serbian forces.
+Zalatan’s Dad could not easily shake the images of his village in Bosnia being brutalized by Serbian forces.

 As Zlatan puts it, Fatherlessness is the most harmful demographic trend of my childhood story.

 For Zlatan Ibrahimovic, growing up was hard.
 As the son of a Bosnian caretaker and a Croatian cleaner, who separated when he was two, Ibrahimovic endured rejection.

 But the boy with a lisp and a big nose found solace in the ethnic outsiders and the rugged immigrant communities whose gang crimes always get to the media.

 In an interview, Zlatan stated, “When we needed something for ourselves, all we do is to go to shops and steal .. he says.
 I had a particularly good relationship with the bikes.”

-So my message to the fatherless, who feel different, or unlucky, is that if you believe in yourself you will also make it.
+So my message to the fatherless, who feel different or unlucky, is that if you believe in yourself you will also make it.
 There is always a possibility.
 Everything depends on you.”

-Zlatan Ibrahimovic Childhood Story Plus Untold Biography Facts– Early Football Career
+Zlatan Ibrahimovic Biography – Early Football Career:

 After receiving a pair of football boots, Ibrahimović began playing football at the age of six.
 He taught himself to play ball on an old gravel pitch outside his mother’s house.

 he adds.
 “After every trick people were like ‘oohhh’ ‘eeeyy’.
-It was all about who had the hardest shots, the best trick, the craziest move.
+It was all about who had the hardest shots, the best trick, the baffling move.
 I loved it.”

 After he turned pro, this old gravel pitch was completely remade, with rubber grounds sponsored by Nike.

-Even when he joined the city’s professional club, Malmo FF, at the age of 17, the parents of one of his team-mates petitioned to have him thrown out of the club.
+Even when he joined the city’s professional club, Malmo FF, at the age of 17, the parents of one of his teammates petitioned to have him thrown out of the club.

 According to Zlatan, ” The player got a letter from his parents and asked people to sign it to kick me out of the club after I head-butted him.

 Ibrahimovic scratches the tattoos on both wrists and exhales deeply when asked if, back then, he would have believed he could achieve the things he has.

 The 6’5″ striker then signed with the prominent Dutch club AFC Ajax and honed his formidable skills as part of two title-winning teams, though he also developed a reputation as a temperamental player.

-This could be as a result of his arrogance, but also goes back to his troubled childhood where he exhibited a fiery temper which he struggles to contain at times.
+This could be as a result of his arrogance but also goes back to his troubled childhood, where he exhibited a fiery temper, which he struggled to contain at times.

-- Zlatan has once had a high profile fight with former team-mate Rafael van der Vaart where he injured the Dutchman during an international game.
+- Zlatan has once had a high-profile fight with former teammate Rafael van der Vaart where he injured the Dutchman during an international game.

 - The fight with Oguchi Onyewu left Zlatan with a broken rib.

-Ibrahimovic, a black belt in Taekwondo with a penchant for kicking his team-mates, came to blows with the muscular USA international Onyewu after the Swede made a dangerous tackle.
+Ibrahimovic, a black belt in Taekwondo with a penchant for kicking his teammates, came to blows with the muscular USA international Onyewu after the Swede made a dangerous tackle.

 Zlatan wrote extensively about the incident in his autobiography ‘I am Zlatan Ibrahimovic’.

-“I joined AC Milan in 2010 and our biggest league match was approaching.
+“I joined AC Milan in 2010, and our biggest league match was approaching.
 The Milan derby against Inter, whose most passionate fans — the Ultras — were going to hate me.”